gracelang/language/spec.md

 imported [Modules]' nicknames are manifest declarations.
  7. `self` and `outer` are not manifest expressions.

+<*There is still confusion here between manifest **declarations** and manifest **expressions**.
+What's the relationship?
+Especially when the declaration has parameters?*>

-Note that [Variables], method parameters, and [Self] are not manifest.
+Note that [Variables](Variables), method parameters, and [Self](Self) are not manifest.
-Note also that this definition constraints recievers of requests, and the declartions they resolve to, but not the arguments passed to those requests.
+Note also that this definition constraints the receivers of requests that appear in manifest expressions, but not the arguments passed to those requests.

 Class, trait and method declarations may themselves be manifest, but